 - How do I get paid for being out of work?

 At Brent Adams and Associates we investigate car wreck claims thoroughly tapping all sources of accident evidence.
 When necessary, we hire experts in such fields as accident reconstruction, life care planning, rehabilitation, and economics to assure you collect the maximum recovery for your car accident claim.
-From our North Carolina injury law offices in Wake, Harnett, and Cumberland Counties, the most common personal injury cases we handle involves car accidents.
-Motor vehicle collisions often entail serious damage to both body and property, and our firm has built relationships with mechanical engineers, reconstruction experts, biomechanics, economists and other experts who can evaluate the circumstances of the accident and help you prove your case.
+From our North Carolina injury law offices in Wake, Harnett, and Cumberland Counties, the most common personal injury cases we handle involve car accidents.
+Motor vehicle collisions often entail serious damage to both body and property, and our firm has built relationships with mechanical engineers, reconstruction experts, biomechanics, economists, and other experts who can evaluate the circumstances of the accident and help you prove your case.

 - ATV and quad accidents